CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 Working our way to the coastal highway, we then head for patches of humid lowland forest.
 Here we will hope to add Lineated Woodpecker, Pale-bellied Hermit, Western Slaty Antshrike, Lance-tailed Manakin, Buff-breasted Wren and perhaps the attractive Cotton-top Tamarin or Venezuelan Red Howler Monkey.

-Classic Colombia: Day 22 East of Santa Marta, the arid Guajira peninsula juts out into the Caribbean Sea, becoming progressively drier towards the east.
+Classic Colombia: Day 22 East of the Sierra Nevada de Santa Marta, the arid Guajira Peninsula juts out into the Caribbean Sea, becoming progressively drier towards the east.
 Here we shall search for a number of specialities only shared between this part of Colombia and adjacent Venezuela.
-Arguably the most striking of these is the eye-catching Vermillion Cardinal, but they also include the tiny Chestnut Piculet, Russet-throated Puffbird (split from Two-banded), the ubiquitous White-whiskered Spinetail, Slender-billed Inezia and the harder-to-find Tocuyo Sparrow.
+Arguably the most striking of these is the eye-catching Vermillion Cardinal, but they also include Russet-throated Puffbird, the tiny Chestnut Piculet, the ubiquitous White-whiskered Spinetail, Slender-billed Inezia and the harder-to-find Tocuyo Sparrow.

-Bare-eyed Pigeons constantly fly back and forth, and more widespread species inhabiting the arid desert scrub include Rufous-vented chachalaca, Lesser Yellow-headed Vulture, White-tailed and Harris’s Hawk, Scaled Dove, Groove-billed Ani, Brown-throated Parakeet, Green-rumped Parrotlet, Ferruginous Pygmy-Owl, Buffy Hummingbird, Maracaibo (split from Black-crested) Antshrike, Northern White-fringed Antwren, Pearly-vented Tody-Tyrant, Yellow-breasted Flycatcher, Tropical Gnatcatcher, Glaucous Tanager and Orinocan Saltator.
+Bare-eyed Pigeons constantly fly back and forth, and more widespread species inhabiting the arid desert scrub include Rufous-vented Chachalaca, Lesser Yellow-headed Vulture, White-tailed and Harris’s Hawks, Scaled Dove, Groove-billed Ani, Brown-throated Parakeet, Green-rumped Parrotlet, Ferruginous Pygmy Owl, Buffy Hummingbird, Black-crested Antshrike, Northern White-fringed Antwren, Pearly-vented Tody-Tyrant, Yellow-breasted Flatbill, Tropical Gnatcatcher, Glaucous Tanager and the restricted-range Orinoco Saltator.

-The nearby lagoons hold an impressive number of wetland species such as American Flamingo, Roseate Spoonbill, Reddish Egret, Great Blue, Little Blue and Tricoloured Herons, Yellow-crowned Night Heron, White and Scarlet Ibises, Greater and Lesser Yellowlegs, Western and Semipalmated Sandpipers, and Royal, Caspian and Gull-billed Terns, and sometimes Cabot’s Tern.
-During tours in the October to March period we may possibly see a vagrant Herring or Lesser Black-backed Gull amongst the wintering Laughing Gulls.
+The nearby lagoons hold an impressive number of wetland species such as American Flamingo, Roseate Spoonbill, Reddish Egret, Great Blue, Little Blue and Tricoloured Herons, Yellow-crowned Night Heron, White and Scarlet Ibises, Western and Semipalmated Sandpipers, and Royal, Caspian and Gull-billed Terns, and sometimes Cabot’s Tern.
+During tours in the boreal winter we may possibly see a vagrant Herring or Lesser Black-backed Gull amongst the wintering Laughing Gulls.

 Classic Colombia: Day 23 We shall take advantage of the cool morning hours to visit the cactus-studded coastal scrub of Isla Salamanca National Park, where at first light we hope to see the endemic Chestnut-winged Chachalaca and perhaps Crested Bobwhite.
-Nearby mangroves are home to a very dense population of Bicolored Conebills, sharing this habitat with Prothonotary Warblers and Northern Waterthrushes (between October and March), and perhaps even the rare Sapphire-bellied Hummingbird (which recent research shows may actually be just a colour morph of the similar Sapphire-throated Hummingbird).
+Nearby mangroves are home to a very dense population of Bicolored Conebills, sharing this habitat with Prothonotary Warblers and Northern Waterthrushes (between October and March), and, with a bit of luck, the rare endemic Sapphire-bellied Hummingbird.

 Along the coast, we will see Magnificent Frigatebirds, numerous Brown Pelicans and Common Black Hawk, and will scan the shorebirds out on the mudflats for Semipalmated and Wilson’s Plovers, Willet, Hudsonian Whimbrel, Short-billed Dowitcher and Stilt Sandpiper.
 Shorebirds are more numerous between October and March when Osprey is also likely.

-Later we will continue on to Barranquilla, where our Classic Colombia birding tour ends in the late afternoon.
+Later we will continue on to Barranquilla airport, where our Classic Colombia birding tour ends in the afternoon.